The Klonzo Trail system is non-motorized singletrack designed for

 where you select among route options and just enjoy pedaling along.

-Looking southwest.
+Looking southwest from the Wahoo trail.
 The break in the

 The sandstone is the Salt Wash member of the